 Events are free but registration is mandatory due to space constraints.

-Associate Professor, Department of Mathematics and Statistics, University of Montreal
+Professor of Mathematics and Statistics, McMaster

 Professor of Mathematics, University of British Columbia, Vancouver